mizdebsk/mbici-workflow/README.md

   * `--workflow <path>` - path where generated Workflow should be written

-* `mbici-wf run` - execute Workflow and update it in-place
+* `mbi run` - execute Workflow and update it in-place

   Parameters: